Strategy development & introduction of new leadership model

 Global automotive (truck) OEM – International – 5 EUTAS partners – 230+ participants – 28 months

-Business transformation - a new management-driven topic - how to enable the workforce?
+Business transformation - roll-out of a new management-driven topic

-Large size services enterprise - Multinational - 5 EUTAS partners - 200+ participants - 12 monthsLearn more
+Large services enterprise - Multinational - 5 EUTAS partners - 200+ participants - 12 monthsLearn more

 Refinement of strategy, process & organization re-design, team building